Pratik872/ML/E2E Project/FlightFarePredictor/Readme.md

 Note : It takes some time to load the heroku page.
 Patience is the key!!

 ## Overview
-- The dataset consists of records for different airlines,travel routes,stops,sources,destination,date of journeyprice,etc.Price is the target variable.This dataset is present on kaggle.Please check [here](https://www.kaggle.com/nikhilmittal/flight-fare-prediction-mh/)for more details on dataset.
+- The dataset consists of records for different airlines,travel routes,stops,sources,destination,date of journeyprice,etc.Price is the target variable.This dataset is present on kaggle.Please check [here](https://www.kaggle.com/nikhilmittal/flight-fare-prediction-mh/) for more details on dataset.

 - The train dataset has about 10682 records.
 The test dataset is a different file and you will have to test on that.

 ## Motivation
 - I like to travel a lot.
 So for this purpose I thought it would be better if try to analyse this data and make a model out of it just for academic purpose.

+- As I am a traveller, I found this project interesting as I would analyse how different features affect the flight prices.

--  This model would give you approximate fare value and not the exact!!
+-  This model would give you approximate fare value and not the exact!

 ## Project Structure
 - [main.py](https://github.com/Pratik872/ML/blob/main/E2E%20Project/FlightFarePredictor/main.py) : This file has the flask application which is created.